OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 These Terms were originally written in English (US).
 We may translate these terms into other languages, and in the event of a conflict between a translated version of these Terms and the English version, the English version will control.
 ## 22. Miscellaneous
 The Agreement (together with any other terms we provide that apply to any specific Service) constitutes the entire agreement between Outpost and you concerning our Services.
 If any part of the Agreement is unlawful, void, or unenforceable, that part is severable from the Agreement, and does not affect the validity or enforceability of the rest of the Agreement.
 A waiver by either party of any term or condition of the Agreement or any breach thereof, in any one instance, will not waive such term or condition or any subsequent breach thereof.
-Outpost may assign its rights under the Agreement without condition.
+Outpost may assign its rights under the Agreement without condition (though may be constrained in its bylaws).
 You may only assign your rights under the Agreement with our prior written consent.